 The Progressive Conservatives adoption of a “Deux Nations” Quebec policy under Stanfield and a “Community of Communities” approach to federalism under Clark (parodied by Trudeau as a “Confederation of Shopping Centres”) were in sharp contrast with the Liberals’ “One Canada” (ironically first employed by Progressive Conservative Prime Minister John Diefenbaker).

-The competing visions came to a head during the Meech Lake accord [see Meech Lake Accord].
+The competing visions came to a head during the Meech Lake Accord.
 While the Liberal Party, under its leader John Turner, officially supported the Brian Mulroney initiative, it was bitterly opposed by many in the party – especially its former leader Trudeau.

 Both the demise of the Meech Lake Accord and the demise of the Progressive Conservative Party ended the quarrel.
 The term resurfaced during the COVID-19 pandemic with Prime Minister Justin Trudeau on the receiving end of the moniker for bucking his father’s strong centralizing tendencies.

 - Joe Clark: The Man from High River.
 CBC Digital Archives.